rpruim/shorts/README.md

 ```

 This will install the extension under the `_extensions` subdirectory.
 If
-you're using version control, you will want to check in this directory.
+you’re using version control, you will want to check in this directory.

 ## Using

 Avalable extensions include

--   {{< vfill >}} -- In latex and typst documents add stretchable
+- {{< vfill >}} – In latex and typst documents add stretchable
   vertical space.

--   {{< medskip >}} -- In latex and typst add a small amount of
+- {{< medskip >}} – In latex and typst add a small amount of vertical
-    vertical space.
+  space.

--   {{< bigskip >}} -- In latex and typst add a larger amount of
+- {{< bigskip >}} – In latex and typst add a larger amount of vertical
-    vertical space.
+  space.